 WHY AFRICA, MONGOLIA, SOUTH AMERICA, AND CANADA?

-We are now into our eighth year of bringing riders overseas for their trips of a lifetime and we talk about travelling constantly.
+We are now into our tenth year of bringing riders overseas for their trips of a lifetime and we talk about travelling constantly.
 The one thing that continues to interest us is the depth of experience, money, time, and frankly, guts many riders think is necessary to ride in a foreign country.
 Among overseas destinations, Africa consistently raises an eyebrow as a tricky place to be, doubly so on a motorcycle.
 Good roads can be found around the world, but fun roads and elephants, giraffes, rhinos and hippos?
 That’s only Africa!
 Add into the mix a very well supported tourism infrastructure and you are delivered a trip that is worthy of the ‘trip of a lifetime’ moniker.

 For Africa, the endless empty roads, massive skies, crossing elephant footprints with your tire tracks, hearing lions at night, talking with new friends around campfires, spotting giraffes and zebra and buck from the road, the lack of fences—all of this FAR outweighs any cost and worries of getting there and it is easier to get there than you may think.

 In 2015 we conducted our inaugural tour in Mongolia, the most sparsely populated country on earth and, for most people, a complete unknown.
 Rene spent a month riding through it in 2008 as part of his big ride.
 Although he had been on the road for more than four years at that point, Mongolia – was a place full of wonder – so much so that it made the cover of his book The University of Gravel Roads.
 With a limited infrastructure this is an off-road tour that will not fit every riders skill set or comfort level, but it does get us into a remote part of the world with a deep historical and cultural significance that is rarely explored.

 South America draws the explorer to her.
 Mysterious Patagonia, magical Machu Picchu and the Incan connections, and rough and tumble Tierra Del Fuego.
 Weather and roads can be challenging here, but the rewards are worth the effort.